dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 * They can only have the default values `{ controller = "Blog", action = "Article" }`.
 * This route will always map to the action `BlogController.Article`.

-Using the preceding code, the following URL paths match the default route:

-* `/` invokes `HomeController.Index`.
-* `Blog/Index`

 `/Blog`, `/Blog/Article`, and `/Blog/{any-string}` are the only URL paths that match the blog route.
-The only impact the blog route has is that `/Blog` matches the blog route and invokes `BlogController.Article`.
+The only impact the blog route has, is that `/Blog` matches the blog route and invokes `BlogController.Article`.
 Without the blog route, `/Blog` invokes `BlogController.Index`.

-Adding routes using `MapControllerRoute` defines a priority order for the routing system to respect.
-Matches from a route that appears earlier will have a higher priority.
-In the preceding example, the `blog` route will have a higher priority for matches than the `default` route.
+In the preceding example, the `blog` route has a higher priority for matches than the `default` route.

 <a name="greedy"></a>